Streamlining the Stream: How Innovative Capture Design Slashed Exhaust Volumes and Compliance Costs

 Following the installation of the RTO, the results were dramatic, and as promised nearly all of the odors have been eliminated.
 Due to its well-designed odor control strategy, Anguil resolved the odor emission problem, thereby resolving potential community relations/environmental issues, and meeting its requirements for obtaining planning approval for future expansions.

-Water vapor was a major concern during the design phase of this project and therefore provisions were taken to handle the high moisture airstream coming from the roaster.
-Not only is water a bi-product of bean roasting but it is also added for flavor and sterilization purposes, if precautions were not taken it could have caused system components to seize during freezing weather, accelerated corrosion of carbon steel parts or even oxidizer shutdowns during high production times.
-Anguil engineers recommended a knock out drum with removal pump just upstream of the RTO.
+Water vapor was a concern during the design phase of this project, so accommodations were taken to handle the high moisture airstream from the roaster.
+Water is also added for flavor and sterilization purposes.
+If precautions are not taken, it could cause system components to seize during freezing weather, accelerate corrosion of carbon steel parts resulting in oxidizer shutdowns during high production times.
+Anguil engineers recommended a knockout drum with removal pump just upstream of the RTO.
 Modifications were also made to the fresh air damper to introduce less water vapor and portions of the ductwork were insulated to prevent freezing.

 Special consideration was given to the RTO ceramic media to account for any particulate in the airstream, ensuring proper operation.
-The oxidizer also has a bake-out feature which works much like the self-cleaning feature on a stove.
-Organic particulate is regularly burned out during a high temperature cycle, this ensures that the media does not plug, reduces pressure drop and lowers electrical consumption.
+The oxidizer also has a bake-out feature which works much like the self-cleaning feature on an oven.
+Organic particulates are regularly burned out during a high temperature cycle, which ensures the media does not plug, reduces pressure drops, and lowers electrical consumption.

-In addition to the emission and odor control equipment, Anguil provided a 7,000 SCFM (11,235 Nm3/hr) Plate Heat Exchanger and corresponding duct work.
-This sends approximately 1.5 BTU/hr of waste heat from the RTO exhaust stack to a make-up air unit on the roof, saving the company over $80,000 a year in plant heating costs during winter months.
-On similar applications, Anguil has returned waste heat back to the roasters which further reduces natural gas consumption and operating costs.
+In addition to the emission and odor control equipment, Anguil provided a 7,000 SCFM (11,235 Nm³/hr) plate heat exchanger and corresponding duct work.
+This sends approximately 1.5 MMbtu/hr of waste heat from the RTO exhaust stack to a make-up air unit on the roof.
+This adaptation saved the company over $80,000 a year in heating costs during winter months.
+On similar applications, Anguil has returned waste heat back to the roasters, which further reduces natural gas consumption and operating costs.

-The company has purchased two similar systems from Anguil for facilities in other regions of the United States.
-The projects have resulted in environmental compliance, lower operating costs and fewer greenhouse gas emissions for the bean roasting company at all three plants.
+The company was so pleased with the solution Anguil provided; they have purchased two similar systems for their other facilities.
+The updated systems have resulted in environmental compliance, and lower operating costs for the bean roasting company at all three plants.

 Stainless Steel RTOs for Ethanol Emissions and Odors